JULIE SEMOROZ

 Reflections on human and animal vocalization and the transmission of neuronal information.
 Neurons, of which there are 100 billion in the human brain, have the role of circulating information between the environment and the organism, able to receive, analyse and produce information.
 The function of myelin is to considerably increase the speed of message conduction (nerve impulses, or action potentials).

-Created in 2021 in Geneva, Switzerland
+Created in 2021, created for the live in 2023 in Geneva, Switzerland

 Composition: Julie Semoroz